 - 1 tablespoon honey

-Preheat oven to 350°F. Line a baking sheet or dish with parchment paper.
+- Preheat oven to 325°F (see notes).
+Line a baking sheet or dish with parchment paper.

-Either on the parchment paper or in a small bowl, combine pecan pieces and honey and stir until pecans are evenly coated.
+- Either on the parchment paper or in a small bowl, combine pecan pieces and honey and stir until pecans are evenly coated.
+Spread into an even layer on baking sheet and sprinkle with salt

-Bake for 15 minutes, keeping an eye on them so they don't burn.
+- Bake for 10 minutes, check them and stir them.
+If needed, add a few more minutes while keeping an eye on them so they don't burn.

 Can increase recipe as needed - rough proportions are 1 tablespoon honey for each 1 cup pecan pieces.
 If using whole pecans, you may need to adjust amount of honey and/or baking time.